Alessio Guglielmi's Research and Teaching / Deep Inference / Deep Inference in One Minute

 Above there's the calculus-of-structures inference

-The inference rule can be applied anywhere, i.e., S is an additional schematic variable.
+The inference rule can be applied anywhere, i.e., is an additional schematic variable.

-Deep inference can be exploited in many ways, and notably:
+Deep inference can be exploited in many ways, notably:

-We know how to normalise this piece of proof, because we know that the formulae A ∧ B and -A ∨ -B are `broken at their root´ by the shallow-inference rules.
+We know how to normalise this piece of proof, because we know that the formulae and are taken apart at their root by the shallow-inference rules.
 However, this is not true in the case of deep inference.
 This crucial piece of information is missing, so new techniques for normalisation need to be developed.
 This is far from trivial.
-For the calculus of structures, we developed fairly general, new techniques, which not only prove cut elimination, but give us access to many other, very fine-grained normalisation notions, impossible in shallow inference.
+For the calculus of structures and open deduction (which subsumes the calculus of structures), we developed fairly general, new techniques, which not only prove cut elimination, but give us access to many other, very fine-grained normalisation notions, that are simply impossible in shallow inference.